thillRobot/carla_simulator/docs/ros_bridge.md

 The ROS bridge gives access to data from the CARLA simulation in ROS Follow the instructions on the ROS-BRIDGE [github](https://github.com/carla-simulator/ros-bridge) or the [CARLA page](https://carla.readthedocs.io/projects/ros-bridge/en/latest/ros_installation_ros1/).
 The instructions are repeated below for convenience.

+This is a mess right now...
+It should be cleaned up soon.

 #### Install Option A (for users): install with `apt`
 ```
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 1AF1527DE64CB8D9